Vero-Ventures/job-bank/README.md

 - Testing is done through Playwright and Jest.
 Unit tests should be made with Jest so that coverage can be done.
 However playwright is easier to use for end-to-end testing but doesn't currently register on coverage reports.

 - The current playwright tests need to be updated to function with the current code as it was changed.
 Playwright does have a VSCode extension that you can use.
 Additionally if you want to run a Playwright browser instance use `npx playwright codegen YOUR_URL` and it lets click on the elements.

+- A local docker build can be made by running `docker build -t job-bank .`